Mindful at Work uses mindfulness as a vehicle for change.

 Make magic sandals

-Once upon a time a barefoot princess stepped on a thorn which hurt like hell anything!
-She immediately demanded the king carpet the entire kingdom, so she’d never feel pain like that again!
+Once upon a time a barefoot princess stepped on a thorn which hurt like anything, and demanded her father the king carpet the entire kingdom, so she’d never feel pain like that ever again!

-The king freaked (carpeting kingdoms is expensive!).
-A wise person suggested they make the princess a pair of sandals.
+As you can imagine, the king freaked (carpeting kingdoms is expensive!).
+A wise person offered to make the princess a pair of sandals.
 Problem solved!

-Mindful at Work shows you how to make your own sandals and build inner resilience.
+Mindful at Work shows people how to mindfulness helps to make their own sandals by building inner resilience.

 Skin in the game